teambition/timed-queue/README.md

 ### Queue.prototype.getjobs([scanActive]) => `thunk` function

-It is call by `Queue.prototype.scan`, you should not call it directly.
+It is called by `Queue.prototype.scan`.
+It should not be called explicitly.

 ### Queue.prototype.ackjob(job) => `thunk` function